 Staff Returning in 2019

 Here's a partial list...
-Aisling, Haley, Natalie, Julia, Paulina, Anna G, Anna M. James, Allwynne, Ellie, Lia, Megs, Charlotte, Haley, Sam O., Kyle, Michelle, Hope, Georgia, Aileen, Ilana, Danica, Sophie, Callan, Elise, Cassie R, Dani, David R., Phillie, Hannah, Carmi, Tom, Philippe, Gabe, Amanda, Moses, Kristy, Carla, Kirsten, Melissa, Jake, Jess D., Karen, Margo, and Joanne.
+Aisling, Haley, Natalie, Julia, Paulina, Anna G, James, Allwynne, Ellie, Lia, Megs, Eliana, Kaytee L (2017), Charlotte, Haley, Sam O., Kyle, Michelle, Hope, Georgia, Aileen, Ilana, Danica, Sophie, Callan, Elise, Cassie R, Rachel M., Dani, David R., Phillie, Hannah, Carmi, Tom, Philippe, Gabe, Amanda, Moses, Kristy, Carla, Kirsten, Melissa, Jake, Jess D., Karen, Margo, and Joanne.
 More names to follow...
 Awesome summer on the way!